Register your Information for Free Stone Samples Sent Express to You!

 Routine Cleaning

-Weekly cleaning can involve slightly more thorough techniques.
-Use a damp cloth or a sponge with warm water to gently wipe the stone surfaces.
-For deeper cleaning, it’s advisable to use a pH-neutral cleaner specifically designed for natural stone.
+Weekly cleaning may involve a bit more effort.
+Use a damp cloth or sponge with warm water to wipe down the stone.
+For deeper cleaning, choose a pH-neutral cleaner specifically designed for natural stone.

-These cleaners effectively remove dirt without damaging the stone.
-Always avoid acidic or alkaline products, such as vinegar or bleach-based solutions, as they can etch the stone surface and lead to permanent damage.
+These cleaners effectively remove dirt without harming the stone’s surface.
+Avoid using acidic or harsh cleaners like vinegar, bleach, or ammonia, as they can etch the stone and cause permanent damage.

 Deep Cleaning Tips

-When tackling tough stains, gently scrub the affected areas with a soft-bristled brush.
-Avoid stiff brushes or abrasive scrubbers, which can scratch the stone’s surface.
-Rinse the area thoroughly with clean water after cleaning and dry with a soft cloth to prevent water spots.
+• Cleaning Process: Gently scrub the stained areas using a soft-bristled brush.
+Avoid stiff brushes or abrasive tools, which can scratch the surface.
+Rinse thoroughly with clean water to remove all traces of the cleaning solution.

 Sealing Stacked Stone